osohq/oso/new-docs/content/python/getting-started/data-filtering/sqlalchemy.md

 To get started, we need to:

-1. Make oso aware of our SQLAlchemy model types so that we can write policies over them.
+1. Make Oso aware of our SQLAlchemy model types so that we can write policies over them.
 2. Create a SQLAlchemy [Session](https://docs.sqlalchemy.org/en/13/orm/session_api.html#sqlalchemy.orm.session.Session)
-   that uses oso to authorize access to data.
+   that uses Oso to authorize access to data.

-### Register models with oso
+### Register models with Oso

 `sqlalchemy_oso.register_models()` registers all models that descend from a declarative base class as types that are available in the policy.